Blogs

 • You probably need a permit if your ramp is over 30 inches high or permanent

-• Hire professionals for anything bigger than a simple portable ramp; DIY mistakes cost more to fix than proper installation.
+• Hire ramp experts for anything bigger than a simple portable ramp.
+DIY mistakes cost more to fix than proper installation

 Custom HTML/CSS/JAVASCRIPT

-7 Steps to Choose the Right Wheelchair Ramp for Your Home
+7 Steps to Choose the Right Wheelchair Ramp for Home

-Follow these seven steps to pick a ramp that's safe, legal, and actually works for your property.
-Now, have a look below and know the steps.
+Follow these seven steps to pick a ramp for your needs that's safe, legal, and actually works for your property.

-Step 1: Measure Your Rise and Calculate Length
+Step 1: Measure Your Rise and Calculate Ramp Length

 Measure from the ground to your door.
 Multiply that number by 12.
 That's your ramp length.
-The Americans with Disabilities Act of 1990 (ADA) requires a 1:12 slope.
-So 24 inches high needs 24 feet of ramp.
+The Americans with Disabilities Act of 1990 (ADA) requires a 1:12 slope, so 24 inches high needs 24 feet of ramp.
+A longer ramp means a gentler slope and safer use.

 Quick reference: